orhanerday/open-ai/README.md

 # Unfortunately, I don’t have as much time to maintain the project as I used to.
 Of course, I will continue to implement new APIs and critical fixes as needed.
 However, I have limited support, earning only $175 in contributions since January 2022.

 ## Maintaining this project has become increasingly challenging.
-If you want to ensure this project stays alive and continues to improve, please please consider supporting it.
+If you want to ensure this project stays alive and continues to faster improve, please please consider supporting it.
 Your help means a lot.
 Thank you!
 * [Buy me a coffee](https://www.buymeacoffee.com/orhane)
 * [Patreon](https://patreon.com/orhann)
 > ### ChatGPT API is currently supported, [click here](#chat-as-known-as-chatgpt-api) for the implementation introductions.